canonical/open-documentation-academy/multipass/Linux.md

 ltsInstance             Running           10.110.66.139    Ubuntu 22.04 LTS
 ```

-We’ve now seen a few ways to create, customise, and delete an instance.
-Now let’s put those instances to work!
+We've now seen a few ways to create, customise, and delete an instance.
+Now let's put those instances to work!

 <a href="#heading--put-your-instances-to-use"><h2 id="heading--put-your-instances-to-use">Put your instances to use</h2></a>

 <a href="#heading--run-a-simple-web-server"><h3 id="heading--run-a-simple-web-server">Run a simple web server</h3></a>

-Let’s go back to that customised LTS instance we created.
+Let's go back to that customised LTS instance we created.
 Take note of its IP address revealed by `multipass list` in the previous step, then run `multipass shell ltsInstance` to open a shell in the instance.

 From the shell, we can now run: